michaelgena/nuxeo-graphviz/README.md

-# nuxeo-es-synonyms
+# nuxeo-graphviz
 ===================

-This plug-in enables the administration of synonyms through the admin interface
+This plug-in enables the visualization of the studio configuration.

-## List of Features
+## List of Items Displayed

-- Elasticsearch analyzer which use the synonyms filter
-- Nuxeo operations to read and write synonyms and to run a reindexation of Elasticsearch
-- A UI based on Web Components to visualize and edit synonyms through the admin interface

-**Important: if you're running ElasticSearch as a standalone you need to do 2 things.**

-1) Copy the file nuxeo-es-synonyms/nuxeo-es-synonyms-mp/src/main/resources/install/templates/es/config/synonyms.txt into the folder etc/elasticsearch/

-2) Add an entry in the nuxeo.conf file for the property org.nuxeo.synonyms.path= /the/path/to/the/synonyms.txt

-If you want to enable autoreindexation of ElasticSearch everytime the synonyms change you need to add an entry in the nuxeo.conf file for the property org.nuxeo.synonyms.autoreindex=true
+- Automation chains
+- Automation scripting
+- User Actions
+- Event Handlers

 ## Build
 ### Install dependencies